whatsupmailbox/whatsupmailbox.github.io/_posts/2015-11-18-Oui-Please-Subscription-Box-Volume-1.5-Review-Coupon.md

 <DD>Stated Value $15</DD>
 </DL>

-<p>I didn't use to like mustards before, but since last year, I've been branching out and trying all kinds of them, from sweet to savory to spicy, you name it!
+<p>I used to dislike mustards, but since last year, I've been branching out and trying all kinds of them; from sweet to savory to spicy, you name it!
 I'm so glad that this time I received a savory epicure item, and this mustard was much appreciated.</p>

 <br>